eliot-akira/expreva/readme.md

 yarn dev
 ```

-Run tests, watch files and retest
+Run tests and wait for user input to rerun.

 ```sh
 yarn test
 ```

-This can be run in parallel with `dev` task above, i.e., in another terminal window/tab.
+This can be run in parallel with `dev` task above (in another terminal process) for test-driven development.

 #### Build and minify